davidpelfree/sjxlsx/README.md

 [![Build Status](https://travis-ci.org/davidpelfree/sjxlsx.svg?branch=master)](https://travis-ci.org/davidpelfree/sjxlsx)

+> Credit: this project was first published in Google Code: https://code.google.com/p/sjxslx/ and it seems unmaintained.
+I moved it to GitHub to modernize it's development process :)

 It is a **simple and efficient** java tool for reading, writing and modifying XLSX.
 The most important purpose to code it is for performance consideration -- all the popular ones like POI sucks in both memory consuming and parse/write speed.

 - memory